-It’s not easy, but you can take huge strides towards the ACT score of your dream in just 10 days.
-We will show you how to pinpoint your weaknesses, create a study plan, and raise your score.
+It’s not easy, but you can take huge strides toward the ACT score of your dream in just 10 days.
+In this article, we show you how to pinpoint your weaknesses, create an effective study plan, and significantly raise your ACT score.

-This is only a 10-day plan, but you have to commit to between 2 and 5 hours each day to see major improvement.
-Unfortunately, there's no substitute for putting in the time, whether that’s an hour a day over 5 weeks, or a more concentrated plan like this one.
+Because this is only a 10-day plan, you'll have to commit to between two and five hours each day to see major improvements.
+Unfortunately, there's no substitute for putting in ample prep time, whether that’s an hour a day over five weeks, or a more concentrated plan like this one.

-If you do have more time, we highly recommend taking at least 5 weeks to study for the ACT.
+If you do have more time before your test date, we highly recommend spending at least five weeks studying for the ACT.
 It’s easier to guarantee a score boost of 25 to 32 if you give yourself more time to practice.

-But if you want to improve your score very quickly, or have already taken the test and you need to improve your score fast before college apps are due, keep reading.
+But if you want to improve your score quickly, or have already taken the ACT and want to improve your score before college apps are due, keep reading.

 This plan integrates a key component of all good study plans: focusing on your weaknesses.
 When time is of the essence, you need to make every hour count.
-How well you can do this will dictate how much you improve.
+How well you can do this will ultimately dictate how much you improve on the ACT.